JeffHeck/SchoolDataProject/pagesManual/SGPReport/report_sgp.md

 Interpreting Median Student Growth Percentiles:

-While not a perfect measurement, an mSGP above 50 suggests that, on average, students in that group are growing (in the selected academic subject) more than their academic peers.
+While not a perfect measurement, an mSGP above 50 infers that, on average, students in that group are growing (in the selected academic subject) more than their academic peers.

-An mSGP below 50 suggests that, on average, students are growing less than their academic peers.
+An mSGP below 50 infers that, on average, students are growing less than their academic peers.

 As of this writing, 24 states use SGP as part of their measurements of student progress.